Granville County Vehicle Impound Guide

 If your license is suspended due to the DUI arrest, you'll need someone else to retrieve the vehicle.

-- A signed letter from you authorizing them to pick up the vehicle.
+• A signed authorization letter from you (a signed letter stating they are authorized to pick up the vehicle).

 Costs & Fees in Granville County